joamag/emukit/README.md

 If your're facing a duplicated React instance error when using `yarn link` you may need to create an alias to the Emulator's react package.

-Try to add the following code to your project's `package.json` file:
+Try adding the following code to your project's `package.json` file:

 ```json
 "alias": {